Alabama Car Accident Lawsuits and Settlements

 The settlement value of an Alabama car accident injury case is based on various factors.
 The most impactful factor that drives settlement value more than any other is the nature and severity of the plaintiff’s injuries.

-More severe injuries involve more medical expenses and more pain & suffering, which equates to a higher settlement value.
+More severe injuries entail higher medical expenses and greater pain and suffering, which translate into a higher settlement value.
 The chart below shows the average settlement value range of Alabama car accident cases based on the severity level of the plaintiff’s injuries.

 INJURY SEVERITY LEVEL SETTLEMENT VALUE